 Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

-The Sun streams through Gemini (May 20-June 21), helping you tap into the communicative, agile and youthful qualities that this sign represents.
+The Sun streams through Gemini (May 20-June 21), helping you tap into the youthful qualities this sign represents.
+This Gemini season wellness plan helps you connect to your senses.

 - I’ll adapt